markgw/pimlico/docs/guides/setup.rst

 So far, we've checked the basic Pimlico dependencies and the config file's validity, but not the dependencies of each module.
 This is intentional: in some setups, we might run different modules on different machines or environments, such that in no one of them do all modules have all of their dependencies.

-For us, however, this isn't the case, so we can run further checks on the *runtime* dependencies of all our modules.
+You can run further checks on the *runtime* dependencies one module at a time:

 .. code-block:: bash

-    ./pimlico/bin/pimlico pipeline.conf check --runtime
+    ./pimlico/bin/pimlico pipeline.conf check tokenize

 If that works as well, we're able to start running modules.